The Animal Care and Protection Act 2001 (the Act) protects the welfare of animals in Queensland.

 In accordance with the Biosecurity Act 2014, those in charge of animals are responsible for managing biosecurity risks associated with the keeping and moving of these animals.

-Refer to the guide to animal welfare laws in Queensland for further information.
+Refer to animal welfare laws in Queensland for further information.